Curb Appeal Attracts Visitors to Cities and Downtown Centers

 These beautification efforts are often the result of public-private partnerships.
 Local businesses may provide funding, while local garden clubs may volunteer to maintain public gardens.
 Below are resources and programs to help communities beautify their public spaces:

-This annual program awards five $500 grants to Keep Massachusetts Beautiful chapters and other communities.
+This annual program awards $10,000 in grants to Keep Massachusetts Beautiful chapters and other organizations.
 These grants support the planting of pollinator-friendly plants and trees in public spaces.
-The goal is not only to beautify public spaces but also to restore habitat for pollinators.
+Our goal is not only to beautify public spaces but also to restore habitat for pollinators.

 Adopt-a-Spot This program provides local landscapers, business owners, and residents the opportunity to beautify highly visible areas around town.
 Adopters create flowerbeds, plant flowers and shrubs, and maintain their public sites throughout the growing season.
 Some communities will reward participants with a small sign to acknowledge their help.